raielin/html_practice_questions/test.md

 HTML and CSS practice questions
 ============

-### 1. Make the following have each sentence on their own line without extra <p> tags
+### 1. Get rid of excess tags while keeping the each sentence on it's own line
 ```
 <p> Hi this is my opening sentence. </p>
 <p> I want this to be on the line below it. </p>